- Does Mersing Harbour Centre offer any food and drink options?

 - Is there an ATM in Mersing Harbour Centre?

 - Can I book our bus to Mersing at Mersing Harbour Centre?
-Or a private vehicle if we prefer this?
+Or a private vehicle?

 - Can we book our Tioman hotel online on the Mersing Harbour Centre website?